Wine Tasting Party Types of Wine Tasting Parties -- Wine-Cheese Pairings

 "Here is a scorecard.
 We ask that at each station, you force rank the wines, giving your favorite a one.
 At the end of the tasting, we will collect cards and announce the Top Wine in each category.
 Prizes will be awarded to whoever brought the number one wines."

-The Order of Wine Tasting -- Red and White wine should be tasted in order from from lightest to most full-bodied.
+Red and White wine should be tasted in order from from lightest to most full-bodied.
 The proper order in each category is:

-In Between Wine Tastings -- It is a good idea to have your guests rinse out their glasses in between tastings.
+It is a good idea to have your guests rinse out their glasses in between tastings.
 Also, they should cleanse their palettes by drinking water and eating crackers.

 If I am hosting a wine tasting party, I like to create big platters of cheeses, olives, fruits, nuts and meats.
 For a party of 12, I would build 3 platters.